#1 in Sleep Product Research

 |Stomach sleep friendly||c||b-||c|

-* iSeries (Perfect Day) is a newer model with limited owner experience data currently available.
-Ratings are based on a combination of iSeries owner experience data, previous-model Perfect Day ratings and the educated estimate of the Sleep Like The Dead editor.
+* iSeries (Serta, Perfect Day, Trump Home, Bellagio) is a newer model with limited owner experience data currently available.
+Ratings are based on a combination of iSeries owner experience data, previous-model Perfect Day ratings and the estimate of the Sleep Like The Dead editor.

 |Price Twin||Price Full||Price Queen||Price King||Thickness||Support1||Coil Count2||Comfort Layer||Warranty||Comment|

-1 The continuous coil design has average-at-best supportiveness, durability, and motion isolation.
-The pocket coil design performs better in all areas but is more expensive.
+1 The continuous coil has average-at-best supportiveness, durability, and motion isolation.
+The offset coil and the pocket coil likely perform better in all areas but are more expensive.

-2 A higher coil count may result in superior durability and supportiveness.
+2 A higher coil count may result in superior durability and supportiveness especially for heavier people.

 |Back sleep friendly||c||Medium and firm models tend to be best for back sleepers.|